 Federal law specifies how Texas A&M University must determine the amount of Student Financial Aid program assistance that a student earns if he or she withdraws.
 This law requires that, when a student withdraws during a semester, the amount of Student Financial Aid program assistance that the student has earned up to that point is determined by a specific formula.
 If a student received (or Texas A&M University received on the student's behalf) less assistance than the amount the student earned, the student will be able to receive those additional funds.
-If the student or the parent on the student's behalf received more assistance than the student earned, the excess funds must be returned.
+If the student or the parent on the student's behalf received more assistance than the student earned, the student the student earned, the student earned, the student earned, the student earned.